Medical Assisting

 Semester Hours 3

 This course is designed to provide the opportunity to apply phlebotomy techniques in the physician’s clinic and hospital setting.
-Emphasis is placed on training individuals to properly collect and handle blood specimens for laboratory testing and interact with healthcare personnel, patients, and the general public.
-Upon completion, students should be prepared for entry-level phlebotomy and to sit for the Phlebotomy Technician Examination (ASCP).
+Emphasis is placed on training individuals to properly collect and handle blood specimens for laboratory testing, as well as to interact effectively with healthcare personnel, patients, and the general public.
+Upon completion, students should be prepared for entry-level phlebotomy and sit for the Phlebotomy Technician Examination (ASCP).